whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/api-tools/perspective-api.md

 host: www.perspectiveapi.com
 ```

-# Using machine learning to reduce toxicity online
+# Using Machine Learning to Reduce Toxicity Online

-## Perspective API can help mitigate toxicity and ensure healthy dialogue online.
+## Perspective API Can Help Mitigate Toxicity and Ensure Healthy Dialogue Online

 [How it works](/how-it-works/ "How it works")